Williams' body clear of drink-drugs

 Post-mortem examination results released by Marin County sheriff's office found that the Good Morning, Vietnam actor had taken prescription medication, but in "therapeutic concentrations".

-The coroner ruled Robin's death was suicide resulting from asphyxia due to hanging.
+The coroner ruled Williams' death was suicide resulting from asphyxia due to hanging.

-Police said Robin, 63, was found in the bedroom of his home in Tiburon, Northern California, on August 11.
+Police said Williams, 63, was found in the bedroom of his home in Tiburon, Northern California, on August 11.

 His wife, Susan Schneider, has said the actor and comedian was struggling with depression, anxiety and a recent Parkinson's diagnosis when his personal assistant found his body.

-Robin had publicly acknowledged periodic struggles with substance abuse and he had entered an abuse programme shortly before his death.
-According to the coroner's report, his wife told an investigator he did not go there because of recent drug or alcohol abuse, but rather to reaffirm the principles of his rehabilitation.
+Williams had publicly acknowledged periodic struggles with substance abuse and he had entered an abuse programme shortly before his death.
+According to the coroner's report, his wife told an investigator Williams did not go there because of recent drug or alcohol abuse, but rather to reaffirm the principles of his rehabilitation.

-According to his wife, Robin was having trouble sleeping and had shown increased signs of paranoia before he committed suicide, the report said.
+According to his wife, Williams was having trouble sleeping and had shown increased signs of paranoia before he committed suicide, the report said.

 Medical records confirmed he was diagnosed with Parkinson's disease in November 2013 but had symptoms since 2011, including a left arm tremor and the slowing of left hand movements.
 Treatments with drugs in May led to some improvement, according to the report, and he remained physically active until his death.

-Shortly afterwards, Robin's assistant came to the home and became concerned when he failed to respond to knocks at a door.
+Shortly afterwards, Williams' assistant came to the home and became concerned when he failed to respond to knocks at a door.
 The assistant found the actor in a bedroom.